Quick Summary: Gluten-Free Chocolate, Cream & Cherry Cake

 4. How long should the cake chill before serving?

-1 thought on “Chocolate Sponge Cake with Cream and Cherry Confiture”
+2 thoughts on “Chocolate Sponge Cake with Cream and Cherry Confiture”